May 15, 2020

 Challenging the behaviors, rather than identifying with them, is where true growth happens.
 Something I remind the people I work with is, “If you ever catch yourself explaining away your behavior with an Ego-identified statement, take a pause, a deep breath, and then look at what you’re explaining away.
 It’s quite likely a key growth opportunity for you.”

 As mentioned previously, most people immediately turn to others in their lives (e.g., “I wonder what my husband is!
 I think he’s a Nine.
 He never wants to have hard conversations.”)
 They want to determine the Enneagram types of the people in their world, so they focus their energy and reflection on that question.
 The problem with this is multifaceted.
 First, rather than using the Enneagram for self-reflection and self-exploration, they’re turning it outward and analyzing other people’s average or unhealthy behaviors.
 This can not only irritate those on the receiving end, potentially closing their mind to the Enneagram, but it can also distract from the true purpose of personal growth.
 Second, people usually aren’t as adept at “diagnosing” other people’s types as they think they are.
-Hundreds of conversations about Enneagram assessment results have given me appreciation for how difficult it can be to help someone find their dominant personality type without an in-depth conversation of why they do the things they do.
+Over a thousand conversations about Enneagram assessment results have given me appreciation for how difficult it can be to help someone find their dominant personality type without an in-depth conversation of why they do the things they do.

 For example, Threes and Sevens can look very similar in the business world, but their motivations are vastly different.
 How could one divine another person’s motivations without psychic abilities?
 When I meet with people to discuss their assessment results, I always tell them “I’m not here to ‘diagnose’ your type.
 You’re the only person inside your head, so you’re the only person who can determine what personality type is home base.
 The purpose of this discussion is facilitated self-exploration.”
 When I observe people trying to guess what other people’s types are, I gently remind them of this and encourage them to focus the spotlight inward.